ibm-cloud-docs/Cloudant/accounts/account.md

 These values are both randomly generated, and can't be retrieved if lost or forgotten.

 [{{site.data.keyword.cloudant_short_notm}} Data Layer Local Edition ("Cloudant Local")](/docs/Cloudant?topic=Cloudant-ibm-cloudant-local-overview) doesn't support API Keys.
-For a similar capability, create "CouchDB" style users, as described in the [{{site.data.keyword.IBM_notm}} Knowledge Center](/docs/Cloudant?topic=Cloudant-configure-ibm-cloudant-data-layer-local-edition#configuring-database-level-security).
+For a similar capability, create "CouchDB" style users, as described in the [Cloudant Local documentation](/docs/Cloudant?topic=Cloudant-configure-ibm-cloudant-data-layer-local-edition#configuring-database-level-security).
 {: note}

 ### Using API keys